ZacheyMIX/IHCS/README.md

 This project is made for Data Management and/for Machine Learning at the University of Utah.
 All rights reserved to the original creators of IHCS, to learn more find out here: https://www.vldb.org/pvldb/vol12/p1874-ge.pdf

 ## Installation
+Navigate your working directory to this repo folder (IHCS):
 1. create conda environment using the environment.yml we provided:
 ```
 conda env create -f environment.yml -n ihcs